 I'd like to grow my own mistletoe for Christmas.
 Is this possible?
 How would I go about it?

-Those berries remaining from the seasonal decorations can also be used, but there is no guarantee they will germinate.
+If you have berries remaining from Christmas decorations, these can also be used, but there is no guarantee they will germinate.
 However it is well worth a try.
 The decoration cuttings can be kept fresh in a vase of water or the berries can be stored in moist sand in a cool room or shed.

 It is important to know where the berries originated as it is believed that the mistletoe will grow best on the same type of tree that the mistletoe parent chose.
 So if it was growing on an apple, plant the seeds on an apple or crab apple.